JasonL663/CxFSM/README.md

 builder.transition[ST_Second].OnTraverse = [](Context* ctx) { /* callback body */ };
 ```

-The data exposed by the `state` and `transition` members will differ depending on the `Driver` type being used.
+The fields exposed by the `state` and `transition` members will differ depending on the `Driver` type being used.

 #### Execution